Ecconia/Ecconia-LogicWorld-Mods/EcconiaCPUServerComponents/Readme.md

 ### Description:

-`Logic World` is still in its early days, and as of now (Version: 0.90.3) still suffers from heavy memory issues.

 Reasons for creation of this mod:

 - With high component count, comes high memory usage and slow world editing.